Polly-Contrib/Polly.Contrib.AzureFunctions.CircuitBreaker/README.md

 The implementation uses [Durable Entity functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-entities) to persist circuit state durably across invocations and across scaled-out function apps.

-_Durable Entity Functions went GA in early November 2019.
-This implementation was written at the time of the preview, and does not yet utilize some innovations made between preview and general availability.
-Some details of the implementation here can simplify (see readme and codebase), without affecting the overall durable circuit-breaker concept and behaviour._
+_Durable Entity Functions are available in Durable Functions 2.0 and above._

 ## What is the Durable Circuit-Breaker's behaviour?